St Andrew's Presbyterian Memorial Church, Innisfail: Description

-The church walls are lined with vertically-jointed tongue and groove tulip oak boards laid diagonally, radiating out from the apex with center infill panels at the intersection in a dark stained sheet material.
+The walls of the former church are lined with vertically jointed tongue and groove tulip oak boards laid diagonally, radiating out from the apex with center infill panels at the intersection in a dark stained sheet material.
 Lighting pelmets lining the side walls are decorated with a triangular motif and have triangular cut outs in the base to allow light to wash both up and down the walls.
 Suspended lighting baffles at the apex filter light from the roof lights above.
 The chancel has a screen, altar, lectern and planter that also incorporate triangular forms.
 Behind the screen is a single flight of stairs to the ground floor.

 The original furniture (including pews and communion table) has been removed to the present Innisfail Uniting Church and the original royal blue carpet and rubber matting (representing the corporate colour of the former Presbyterian Church) has been replaced.

 A manse is located at the rear of the site and is accessed from a driveway along the northern boundary of the property.
 It has a rectangular plan form and is highset on stumps and framed, clad and lined in timber.
 It has a hipped corrugated iron roof and enclosed, encircling verandahs.
 The manse is leased as a private residence and was not inspected in detail.
 It is not considered to contribute to the cultural heritage significance of the place.